DraconDev/SamAI/tasks.md

 ## Do

 - [x] we need to be able order the icons by drag, so if i drag the 3rd icon between the 1st and 2nd icon, it becomes the 2nd icon
+  - keep in mind that we have the drag on mechanic that allows us to create folders, so that might be making this harder cause its not working now

 - [x] the back to home button is in the rught place but we need to style it better, it could take up the whole space
   - this is almsot perfect but i the button to take up the whole space, no rounded courses either, and make it more much cooler